thepatchworkpress/thepatchworkpress/content/nonfic/paint.md

 This is not to diminish the role that individual male hatred of women plays in patriarchal society at large.
 Rather, it is to illustrate an analogy that underpins my core beliefs about feminism, ethical consumption under capitalism, and the not only inevitable but intrinsic overlap between the two:

 <p style="text-align: center;">
-<b>YOU SHOULD NOT EAT MEAT WITHOUT RESPECTING THE ANIMAL THAT IT CAME FROM.</b>
+<b>YOU SHOULD NOT EAT MEAT WITHOUT RESPECT FOR THE ANIMAL THAT IT CAME FROM.</b>
 </p>

 Humans are omnivorous, and those who don’t eat meat or animal produce often struggle to get all the nutrients that their body requires from their diet.
 However, in an economic system that prizes efficiency over decency, animals that are born to be slaughtered are systemically, brutally mistreated.
 Knowing this fact is half the battle.
 Do you respect that the animals we eat are living things that have as much right to exist as we do?
 Does this affect the way you consume them?
 If (and that is a strong *if*: under the current economic system this is rarely the case) you could afford the money and time to ensure that the animals you eat lived and died humanely, would you?